Ready to experience the world? Friendship Force exchanges are designed with a particular format and subject in mind…

 3. Supplemental Exchanges:

 a) Domestic exchanges are opportunities for clubs to visit other clubs of the same country.
-When longer than four days, these are considered official Friendship Force exchanges and carry a $50/person FFI fee.
+When longer than four days, these are considered official Friendship Force exchanges.

-b) European Interclub Visits are 1-4 night visits between neighboring clubs within the EU and have a $25 FFI fee.
+b) European Interclub Visits are 1-4 night visits between neighboring clubs within the EU.